stackbit-projects/yourmamaisgood-e139d/content/pages/general-enquiries.md

     background_color: none
   - type: form_section
     content: >
-      ## Do not hesitate to contact us, our international teams will work hard
+      ## Do not hesitate to contact us, our teams will work hard to bring you
-      to bring you the best solution and give you satisfaction in your purchases.
+      the best solution and give you satisfaction in your purchases.
     content_align: left
     form_position: right
     form_width: fifty